smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Heat-Health/Heat-Health-Analysis.md

 Using emergency medical call records from Baltimore City, we examined calls during Summer 2018.
-They were aligned to heat index data captured at the Inner Harbor at the time of each call and adjusted for the urban heat island using the ZIP Code of each call location.
+They were aligned to heat index data captured at the Inner Harbor at the time of each call and adjusted for the urban heat island using the ZIP code of each call location.
 The statistics in the table below represent the number of hours that passed between calls for select conditions when the temperature was in a given heat index bucket.